Today’s rates for a wide variety of multifamily loans

 To learn more, check out Freddie Mac’s official Manufactured Housing Community Loan Product Sheet or keep reading below for an in-depth explanation of the Freddie Mac Manufactured Housing Community Loan program.

-Sample Freddie Mac Terms For Manufactured Housing Community Loans
+Sample Freddie Mac Terms for Manufactured Housing Community Loans in 2023

 Size: $1 million minimum